Who is VicNoTill?

 What is controlled-traffic farming?

 Controlled-traffic farming creates permanent wheel tracks separate from your cropping zone to reduce the area of soil compacted by machinery.
-If you’re a farmer in Victoria considering adopting controlled-traffic farming methods into your cropping business then Vic No-Till can help you.
+If you’re a farmer in Australia considering adopting controlled-traffic farming methods into your cropping business then Vic No-Till can help you.
 Controlled-traffic farming ties in well with the zero-till farming approach, and you can read more about this on our news page.